What is open education?

 How is open education important to educators and students?

 Open education practices give educators the opportunity to rethink their instruction practice to focus on students as partners in the knowledge creation process.
 Open education gives students the opportunity to authentically engage in the creation of knowledge that is then shared openly adding value to the world.

-Open educational resources give educators the flexibility to adapt already existing resources for the specific needs of their classroom.
-This ensures the resources are up-to-date and reflect the needs of their students.
+Open educational resources give educators the flexibility to adapt already existing resources for the specific needs.
+This ensures the resources are up-to-date and reflect the learning of objectives of a particular class.
 Open educational resources similarly benefit students by ensuring the content is developed with their specific needs in mind and that cost is not a barrier to accessing high-quality resources for their course.

 How are libraries engaging in open education?

 Academic libraries are key stakeholders in open education in a number of ways, and faculty are increasingly recognizing their expertise and resources.
 Academic libraries are: